odygrd/quill/docs/features.rst

 Configuration
 ======================

 Quill offers a few customisation options which are also very well documented.
-H

-ave a look at files ``Config.h`` under the namespace :cpp:func:`quill::config`
+Have a look at files ``Config.h`` under the namespace :cpp:func:`quill::config`.

 Ideally each hot thread runs on an isolated CPU.
 Then the backend logging thread should also be pinned to an either isolated or a junk CPU core.